 - Why is the goal important?

 Here is an example of a specific goal:

 Imagine that you are on a quest for a healthier lifestyle.
 A specific goal for you might be: “I will exercise six days a week and get in one serving of vegetables at every meal.”

 Measurable goals make it easier for you to track and be aware of when you have accomplished your goals.
 Your goals should be quantifiable.
 When you assess your progress, you can be more focused on achieving your goals.

 A measurable goal should answer the following questions:

 - How will I know if my goal is achieved?

 Here is an example of a measurable goal:

 Imagine that you are on a quest to run faster.
 A measurable goal for you might be: “I will run six days per week for 30 minutes per day and compete in a 5K.”

-Goals need to be realistic and attainable in order to achieve success.
+Goals need to be realistic and attainable to achieve success.
 You should stretch your abilities when you are working towards accomplishing your goals, but the goal needs to be reachable.